About the Program

 - U.S. citizenship

-IDA will be accepting applications starting October 2017 and must be received no later than January 26, 2018.
-Please check back here mid-October to access the application link for the Science Policy Fellowship program.
+IDA will accept applications starting in September 2018; they must be received no later than January 12, 2019.
+Check back here at the end of September to access the application link for the Science Policy Fellowship program.

 When applying, you will be required to submit the following supporting materials in addition to the application: